top of page

 Work in Progress

-• “Strategic Frameworks for Women’s Rights: Evidence from Egypt, Tunisia, and Turkey (with Yusuf Magiya)
+• “Strategic Frameworks for Women’s Rights: Evidence from Egypt, Tunisia, and Turkey (with Y. Magiya&E.Baser)

 • “Gender Differences in International Cooperation”